coleifer/unqlite-python/docs/api.rst

         this behavior can be controlled using the ``include_stop_key`` flag.

-.. py:class:: VM(unqlite)
+.. py:class:: VM(unqlite, code)

-    :param unqlite: A pointer to an unqlite struct.
+    :param UnQLite unqlite: An :py:class:`UnQLite` instance.
+    :param str code: A Jx9 script.

     Python wrapper around an UnQLite virtual machine.
 The VM is the primary means of executing Jx9 scripts and interacting with the JSON document store.

-    VM instances will rarely be created explicitly.
-Instead, they are yielded by calls to :py:meth:`UnQLite.compile_script` and :py:meth:`UnQLite.compile_file`.
+    VM instances should not be instantiated directly, but created by calling :py:meth:`UnQLite.vm`.
-    Rather than instantiating this class directly, it is preferable to call the factory method :py:meth:`UnQLite.VM`.

     .. note:: For information on Jx9 scripting, see the `Jx9 docs <http://unqlite.org/jx9.html>`_.

     Example of passing values into a Jx9 script prior to execution, then extracting values afterwards:

     .. code-block:: python